A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, STEM industries are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 For Washington, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: a study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
 That translates into a huge employment boost for Washington, a state where, in 2010, more than one in five STEM workers with an advanced degree were foreigners.
-In 2009, around 26 percent of the students earning Master’s of PhDs in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
-Almost half of the students earning engineering PhDs in the state in recent years were also non-citizens.
+In 2009, around 26 percent of the students earning Master’s of PhDs in STEM from the state’s research-intensive universities were foreign-born.
+And almost half of the students earning engineering PhDs in the state in recent years were also non-citizens.
 By 2020, Washington will need to fill 242,700 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Share of Engineering PhDs who were temporary residents (2006-2010)